AntiMicroX/antimicrox/README.md

 `$ sudo dnf install antimicro`

-For Debian and Debian-based distributions, such as Mint, Ubuntu, and Steam OS, please check the LibreGeek Repositories generously hosted by ProfessorKaos64:
+For Debian and Debian-based distributions, such as Mint, Ubuntu, and Steam OS, please check the LibreGeek Repositories generously hosted by mtdeguzis:

 http://packages.libregeek.org/